thiagola92/learning-codeberg-runner/README.md

 **Forgejo instance URL**: https://codeberg.org
 **Runner token**: Get at your organization "Settings > Actions > Runners"

-The rest is up to you to fill or not.
+The rest is up to you to fill or not, then start runner with:

-Start runner with
 ```
 sudo ./forgejo-runner daemon
 ```